tanishiking/warnings_for_pattern_matching/body.md

 case class Leaf(v: Int) extends Tree
 ```

-If the pattern match against `Tree` is not exhaustive, we have a risk of crashing at runtime if the incoming value is not-considered pattern.
+If the pattern match against `Tree` is not exhaustive, we have a risk of crashing at runtime.

 ```scala
 // it crashes at runtime if t = Branch(Branch(...), Leaf(...))